-I PRINT your name acknowledge notification of today's drug test at: Approximate Time By Coach I have arrived at the testing site within 20 minutes of the announc Time right now Your initials ed start time ofat: If I had a time conflict due to Class / Work/ Other, I notified Coa ch and informed him/her that I would arrive at the announced testing site at: Approximate 1 lime Your initials Today's date Drug Testing Acknowledgement of Notification and Arrival Log I PRINT your name acknowledge notification of today's drug test at: Approximate Time By Coach Your Initials I have arrived at the testing site within 20 minutes of the announce ed start time of at: Time right now Your initials If I had a time conflict due to Class / Work /Other notified Coach If I had a time conflict due to Class / Work /Other, I notified Coach that I would arrive at the announced testing site at: Approximate T ime Your Initials Today's date Drug Testing Acknowledgement of Notification and Arrival Log I PRINT your name acknowledge notification of today's drug test at: Approximate Time By Coach Your Initials I have arrived at the testing site within 20 minutes of the announce d start time of at Time right now Your initials u If I had a time conflict due to Class / Work / Other, I notified Coac h and informed him /hor that I would arrive at the announced testing site at: Approximate Ti me Your Initials Today's date Office use only •
+I PRINT your name acknowledge noti fication of today's drug test at: Approximate Time By Coach , I have arrived at the tes ting site within 20 minutes of the announced start time of at: Your initials If I had a time conflict of lue to Class / Work/ Other, I notified Coach and informed him/her that I would arrive at th e announced testing site at: A Approximate Time Your initials Today's date Drug Testing Acknowle dgement of Notification and Arrival Log I PRINT your name acknowledge n otification of today's drug test at: Approximate Time By Coach Your Initials I have arrived at the test ting site within 20 minutes of the announced start time of at: Your initials If I had a time conflict d us to Class / Mark /Other to and Control 1912 NO. 1 that I would arrive at the announced testing site at: A notified Coach and informed him/her Your Initials pproximate rime .
+Your initials Today's date - Drug Testing Acknowled gement of Notification and Arrival Log PRINT your name acknowledge n otification of today's drug test at: Approximate Time By Coach Your Initials have arrived at the test ing site within 20 minutes of the announced start time of at: Time right now Your initials the dimodificed start time of at.
+If I had a time conflict du ie to Class / Work / Other, 1 notified Coach and informed him/her that I would arrive at the announced testing site at: Ap pproximate Time Your Initials Today's date Office use only •